State of Washington Classified Job Specification

 SCIENTIFIC TECHNICIAN 2

-Conducts recurrent chemical tests to determine concentrations of specific chemicals or organic matters; uses spectrophotometer, beta-ray detection, electronic balances, and other standard laboratory equipment; records laboratory data and uses prescribed arithmetic and statistical procedures to refine it; compiles charts; draws graphs; prepares illustrations;
+Conducts reoccurring chemical tests to determine concentrations of specific chemicals or organic matters; uses laboratory equipment; records laboratory data and uses prescribed arithmetic and statistical procedures to refine it; compiles charts; draws graphs; prepares illustrations;

 Conducts visual and microscopic examinations of fish and biological samples to identify specific parasites, organisms, or abnormalities; grows cultures, phytoplankton, and marine animals under close environmental control;

-Explains research projects, procedures, and objectives to sport, Indian, and commercial fishermen to enlist their cooperation in watching for marked fish and recording types and locations of catch;
+Explains research projects, procedures, and objectives to sport, tribal, and commercial fishers to enlist their cooperation in watching for marked fish and recording types and locations of catch;

-Directs crew in water and marine life sampling, seining, spawning-area counts, experimental fishing, fisherman interviewing, fish marking and tagging; egg taking, and variety of other data-gathering field projects;
+Directs crew in water and marine life sampling, seining, spawning-area counts, experimental fishing, interviewing fishers, fish marking and tagging; egg taking, and variety of other data-gathering field projects;

 Installs and adjusts experimental fish screens, filters, holding tanks, traps, sampling gear, and small field research facilities; performs routine maintenance on research equipment and laboratory instruments;